cabo/kramdown-rfc/README.md

 Notes about this feature:

-* At the time of writing, the DOI and IANA repositories are slightly unstable.
 * Thank you, Martin Thomson, for supplying an implementation and insisting this be done.
 * While this feature is now available, you are not forced to use it